-While Mawson’s work led directly to the establishment of Australian Antarctic Territory, it was left to Phillip Garth Law to consolidate Australia’s reputation in Antarctica after the establishment of ANARE.
-As a tireless promoter of Australia’s Antarctic interests, he secured substantial and ongoing national commitment to Antarctica.
+While Mawson’s work led directly to the establishment of the Australian Antarctic Territory (AAT), Phillip Law consolidated Australia’s reputation in Antarctica under the Australian National Antarctic Research Expeditions (ANARE).
+As an indefatigable promoter of Australia’s Antarctic interests, he secured substantial and ongoing national commitment to Antarctica.

-In January 1949 Phillip Law was appointed Director of the Antarctic Division and leader of ANARE – a position which he was to hold for the next 17 years.
+In 1949, Law was appointed director of the Antarctic Division (the title was officer-in-charge at the time) and leader of ANARE.
+He held this position for the next 17 years.

-Law capitalised on the experiences of the pioneers and, with the benefit of better ships and modern technology, under his leadership ANARE achieved in a short time what would have been inconceivable to the early explorers.
-It was Law whose leadership led to the establishment of Mawson, the first permanent station on the continent.
+Law capitalised on the experiences of the pioneers and, with the benefit of better ships and modern technology, under his leadership ANARE achieved in a short time what would have been inconceivable to early explorers.
+It was Law whose leadership led to the establishment of Mawson, the first permanent Australian station on the continent, followed by Davis.

-In 1987 Law Base, named in honour of Phillip Law, was established in the Larsemann Hills near the site where Law first landed in February 1958.
+In 1987, Law Base was named in his honour.
+It was established in the Larsemann Hills near the site where Law first landed in 1958.

 Law Dome, Law Landing, Law Promontory, Law Plateau and Law Islands in Antarctica also bear his name.